How to Write a Personal Statement

 Your personal statement can make or break your university application.
 Here’s how to write a great one!

 Personal statements are often one of the most crucial parts of any university application.
 It’s your one opportunity to convince your chosen university that you’re just the applicant they want and need.
-But writing about yourself can be a daunting task.
-That’s why we’ve put together this step-by-step guide on how to write a winning personal statement.
+Writing about yourself can be a daunting task which SchoolApply understands and hence as part of our enrolment service, students are provided complete guidance on crafting their very own unique personal statement.

 To keep it simple we’ve broken it down into five paragraphs, each of which has important questions you need to address.
 Make sure to keep your answers clear and concise; after all, you usually only have around 500 words (4000 characters) to play with.
 Also, try to be as specific as you can when it comes to dates and facts, as you want to make sure that your story comes across as being authentic and realistic.